thinkphp/computer-science-in-python/Gems /Genetic-algorithms/README.md

 third into what is now called "evolutionary computation," of which genetic algorithms are the most prominent example.

+### A BRIEF HISTORY OF EVOLUTIONARY COMPUTATION

+In the 1950s and the 1960s several computer scientists independently studied evolutionary systems with the idea that evolution could be used as an optimization tool for engineering problems.
+The idea in all these systems was to evolve a population of candidate solutions to a given problem, using operators inspired by natural genetic variation and natural selection

 ### References
 - https://users.utcluj.ro/~ocuibus/SE/rezumat_GA.pdf
 - https://webspace.ulbsibiu.ro/daniel.morariu/html/StudentDoc/ML/IA-laborator5.pdf